Houston Expungement Lawyer

 Texas Acquittal Cases

-If a Texan accused went to trial for a crime and, and they were found to be not guilty, then the charges can often be completely cleared from their criminal record, but this is not automatic.
+If a Texan accused went to trial for a crime and was found to be not guilty, then the charges can often be completely cleared from their criminal record, but this is not automatic.
 A petition for expunction of that case and those records must be filed.
+In Texas, it is essential to work with an experienced attorney who can help guide you through the petition process to ensure that your record is properly cleared.

 If you were acquitted, but your case is still on your criminal record, then a Houston criminal record sealing attorney from Hochglaube & DeBorde can work with you to help clear your good name.